JulioJu/scholarProjectWebSemantic/README.md

 But in other hand, it could be cool because as it we reduce problems of `InterruptedException` if two incompatibles SPARQL query are sent.

+#### The solution

+Manage an independent process into the app.
+See ./scholarProjectWebSemantic/src/main/java/fr/uga/julioju/sempic/FusekiServerConn.java with option `FusekiServerConn.isEmbeddedFuseki == false`.

+Don't forget than the trace of the independant Fuseki is printed by my app, in a independent Thread.

 ## Construct a Jena Query